ARMmbed/BLEIntros/Docs/GettingStarted/BLE_API.md

 The class's member functions can be divided by purpose:

-1. Basic BLE operations such as initializing the controller.
+1. Basic BLE operations such as initialising the controller.

 2. GAP related methods: radio transmission power levels, advertisements, and parameters affecting connection establishment.